Select a chart to view/download Out-of-District Obligations

 “Other Commitments” is one of the five categories of school expenditures tracked by In$ite financial reporting.
 “Out-of-District Expenditures” is one of the components of “Other Commitments.”
-This table gives a detailed breakdown, on a per-pupil basis, of the out-of-district expenditures incurred by each district.
+Out-of-District Expenditures gives a detailed breakdown, on a per-pupil basis, of the out-of-district expenditures incurred by each district.

 Note that Jamestown and Little Compton do not have high schools, and therefore these districts pay tuition to neighboring districts for all of their public high-school students and they pay out-of-district transportation expenses for their high-school students as well.

-This table gives a breakdown of one out-of-district expenditure: Tuition.
-The bar graphs show out-of-district expenditures for special education for students with disabilities, career-and-technical education, charter-school tuition, and other tuition (notably, out-of-district tuition for Jamestown and Little Compton high-school students).
+The Out-of-District Tuition table gives a breakdown of one out-of-district expenditure: Tuition.
+The bar graphs show out-of-district expenditures for the following:

 Both tables show total expenditures for each district – total out-of-district expenditures and total out-of-district tuition – in the right-hand column.